YosefHayim/iitc-b/Projects/Server API calls w+tests/README.md

 # Node SQL Server

-A simple Node.js server that interacts with the Fake Store API to expose and display raw product data through API endpoints.
+A Node.js server that interacts with API from fakestoreapi to expose and display raw product data through API endpoints.

 ## Features
 - Fetch and display raw JSON for all products via `GET /products`.